orange-cloudfoundry/elpaaso/README.md

 # Introduction

-ElPaaso is an add-on to cloudfoundry that provides the following features to integrate cloudfoundry into organization specifics:
+ElPaaso is an add-on to cloudfoundry that provides the following features to integrate cloudfoundry into specifics of an organization:
 * versionned app templates
+  * artefacts fetched from a corporate java maven repo
+  * app configuration contract
 * organization specific meta service catalog
 * organization specific meta-data (cost center, application code, ...)
-* common operations
-  * fetch artefacts from a corporate java maven repo
-  * app configuration contract
-  * logs

 More details into the related cf-summit "Case Study: Orange Labs & Cloud Foundry" talk: